RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-09-solar-powered-parallella.markdown

 * First, get an off-the-shelf solar device capable of providing 5 volts at 2 amperes.
 Many cell phone solar chargers will do this, but some will only provide 1 ampere of current.
 You will need 2 amperes.
 As of this writing, Amazon sells solar cell phone chargers for about $35.00.
 Note that the model shown in this article combines a photovoltaic panel with a lithium ion battery.
 Energy provided by the sun can be stored by the battery for later use.

-* Cut open a USB cable to expose power (red), ground (black), and signal cables (green and white).
+* Cut open a USB cable to expose power (red), ground (black), and signal cables (green and white) as shown in the photo.

 * Find an old AC adapter cable that fits the Parallella power connection.
-Cut it open to expose the power and ground wires.
+Cut it open to expose the power and ground wires as shown in the photo.

 * Solder the USB power to the old adapter power wire, and USB ground to the adapter's ground.